aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfilter/_index.md

 ```

 Gets the autofilter type of the pivot filter.
-[PivotFilterType](../../com.aspose.cells/pivotfiltertype).
+See [PivotFilterType](../../com.aspose.cells/pivotfiltertype).

 **Returns:**
 int